-The application window for beginning referees for the 2015-2016 soccer year is closed.
-SNSA is still accepting applications from experienced referees (Grade 8 License or higher).
+The next application window for beginning referees is May 1 - June 30, 2018.
+We will continue to accept applications from experienced referees (Grade 8 License or higher) at any time.
 If you are interested in becoming an SNSA referee, please complete the application below and follow the instructions for submission; licensed referees should include a copy of their current USSF license with their application.
-Applicants must be at least 14 years of age by September 30, 2015.
-SNSA will host referee classes in August; check the upcoming events calender on this page for the class schedule.
+Beginning referee applicants for 2018 must be at least 14 years of age by September 30, 2018.
+SNSA will host Grade 9 and Grade 8 referee classes in August 2018; check the upcoming events calender on this page for the class schedule.

-The FIFA 2015-2016 Laws of the Game govern play in all Southern Nevada Soccer Association games; all SNSA referees are expected to have a thorough knowledge of the FIFA Laws of the game.
+The 2017-2018 Laws of the Game are established by the International Football Association Board (IFAB), and govern play in all Southern Nevada Soccer Association games.
+All SNSA referees are expected to have a thorough knowledge of the Laws of the Game.
 SNSA uses small-sided play formats in our U5-U6 (3v3), U7-U8 (4v4), U9-U10 (5v5) and U11-U12 (8v8) age divisions, so we have established modified rules that are applicable to each play format.
 SNSA referees should also review the rule books for each play format to become familiar with the special rules associated with small-sided play.

 SNSA follows the FIFA Laws of the Game; however, some rules have been modified to accommodate the youth game and smaller play formats.
 Click on the link below for a summary of rules modifications for the various play formats.